eleksir/aleesa-telegram-bot/README.md

 generator.

 I have to fork [Telegram::Bot][1] and add some of new methods that are already appear in [Telegram API][3], but author seems to abandon lib.
-Also i decide to rename it to avoid collision in future, now it is Teapot::Bot and is bundled with bot.
-When lib become mature enough, maybe i release it separately.
+Also, I decide to rename it to avoid collision in the future, now it is Teapot::Bot and is bundled with bot.
+When lib become mature enough, maybe I release it separately.

 Bot config located in **data/config.json**, sample config provided as **data/sample_config.json**.